Back to Top

 a.
 Logging into an online class or tutorial without any further participation; or

 b.
-Participating in academic counseling or advisement.
+Participating in general academic counseling or advisement.

 C. Business Day is any day that is not a Saturday or Sunday or day that the College is closed, such as holidays, spring break, winter break, or other day that the College announces that it is closed.